-- (a) Advertising will be placed on the County's website, in the officially designated County newspaper, and sent to the Grand Rapids WorkForce Center, Aitkin WorkForce Center, Brainerd WorkForce Center, and the Director of the Mille Lacs Band of Ojibwe.
-The advertisement of any County position will appear in the designated County newspaper twice, two editions.
-Additional advertisements may be placed as recommended by the Department Head, Human Resources Director, County Administrator and/or County Board. - (b) Job applications from the general public for employment will only be accepted in the event that there are position vacancies.
+- (a) Advertising will be placed on the County's website, AMC website, Aitkin County Job Opportunities Facebook page, and sent to the Grand Rapids WorkForce Center, Aitkin WorkForce Center, Brainerd WorkForce Center, and the Director of the Mille Lacs Band of Ojibwe.
+The advertisement of select County positions may also appear in the designated County newspaper or other publications as recommended by the Department Head, Human Resources Director, County Administrator and/or County Board. - (b) Job applications from the general public for employment will only be accepted in the event that there are position vacancies.